 Location – East Maroon Bells.
 Boundary of unit changed in 2016.

 Type – High and steep.
 Highly dependent on scouting to harvest a decent ram.

-Quality – Slammer ram taken in 2014.
+Quality – Slammer ram taken in 2014, nice rams taken in 2018.
 Not a huge sheep population or historically a consistent producer of monster rams.
-Young ram taken in 2016.

 Success Rate – Dependent on hunter’s physical/mental preparedness.
 There is one road accessible area that you have a chance of catching sheep in.
 Outside of that, this is a back-country backpack deal.